d-ronin/d-ronin.github.io/_docs/development-setup/tracking-development-with-git.md

 After this commit, you can continue working and producing additional change sets on this branch.

 When the work is all done, you can run `git push` to send the contents of `myNiceBranch` to your fork on GitHub, and then visit your GitHub page to open a pull request for our review.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Advanced topics, not yet covered",
-  "body": "Sometimes it's necessary to rebase, in order to get a clean revision history or to pick up changes from upstream.\n\nFor now, a brief tutorial on rebasing is here: http://rypress.com/tutorials/git/rebasing"
+{% include callout type="warning_full" title="Advanced topics, not yet covered" text="Sometimes it's necessary to rebase, in order to get a clean revision history or to pick up changes from upstream.<br/><br/>For now, a brief tutorial on rebasing is [here](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)." %}
-}
-[/block]